Date/TimeDate(s) - November 18, 2020

 The chemical and physical characterization of materials and devices has long been considered an important step in evaluating biological safety.
 The most recent revisions of ISO 10993-1:2018 and ISO 19003-18:2020 continue to emphasize the importance of this evaluation and potential testing needs.

-In this session, NAMSA will discuss the chemical characterization of materials and the evaluation steps to choose proper tests, extracts and test duration to meet the latest industry requirements.
-This one-day workshop will include class-led instruction and hands-on exercises for attendees while being guided by experienced NAMSA instructors.
+In these online sessions, NAMSA will discuss the chemical characterization of materials and the evaluation steps to choose proper tests, extracts and test duration to meet the latest industry requirements.
+This workshop will include instruction via our virtual training platform, as well as multiple hands-on exercises guided by an experienced NAMSA instructor.

 Upon completion, attendees will be able to: